Nexfinity/CakeyBot-Wiki/en/changelists/changelist-2026.md

 * Added a real **User Customization** page at [cakey.bot/user-customization](https://cakey.bot/user-customization) with notification preferences that apply in every server: level-up DMs, streak reminders, XP decay DMs and achievement pings.
 Per-server streak and decay DM settings can now be changed there too.
 See the [User Customization](/en/feature/user-customization) page.
 * Added **claim reminders**: `/eco reminders` (or the User Customization page) sends you one DM when your daily, weekly or monthly reward is ready again.
 * Added tier colours and the Personal icon to the website leaderboards and the public leaderboard pages.

-## Changed
-* The Manage Subscriptions page now finds and can cancel Cakey Personal subscriptions.

 # September 18th - Invite Tracking & Server Statistics
 ## Fixed